coldshrine/study-notes/books/effective-java.md

 `IndexOutOfBoundsException`       | Index parameter value is out of range `ConcurrentModificationException` | Concurrent modification of an object has been detected where it is prohibited `UnsupportedOperationException`   | Object does not support method

+Throw `IllegalStateException` if no argument values would have worked, otherwise throw `IllegalArgumentException`.